pkbfs/zaproxy.wiki.mods/Docker.md

     zap.sh -daemon -certload <directory>/CertificatePrivateAndPublic.pem .... other parameters ....

-To access the public key certificate just run the zap UI and starting from the meny navigate to the Tools -> Options -> Dynamic SSL Certificates option.
+To access the public key certificate just run the zap UI and starting from the menu navigate to the Tools -> Options -> Dynamic SSL Certificates option.
 Click the Import button and select the CertificatePrivateAndPublic.pem file.
 Then click the save button to save the certificate which contains just the public key.
-This certificate can then be installed on your test machines.
+This certificate can then be installed on your test machines for use with the browsers.

 ### Exploring a owasp/zap2docker-stable container